 The name of fence number 7 in the Grand National is “Foinavon Fence”.

-The 7th fence (Foinavon) is actually jumped twice and the name of the fence is after the mass pile-up in the 1967 Grand National that resulted in Foinavon winning the race at a staggering 100-1 price.
-The pile-up happened on the second circuit so was the 23rd fence of the race.
-Foinavon was the only horse to jump the fence on his first attempt.
+The 7th fence (Foinavon) is jumped twice, and the name of the fence is after the mass pile-up in the 1967 Grand National that resulted in Foinavon winning the race at a staggering 100-1 price.
+The pile-up happened on the second circuit, which was the 23rd fence of the race.
+Foinavon was the only horse to jump the fence on its first attempt.

-There’s a lot of Grand National history involved with many of the fences that are in place.
+There’s a significant amount of Grand National history associated with many of the fences in place.

 8th Grand National Fence

-The eighth fence on the Grand National Course is a 5ft high plain fence obstacle.
+The eighth fence on the Grand National Course is a 5-foot-high plain fence obstacle.

 The name of fence number 8 in the Grand National is “The Canal Turn Fence”.